If you're looking to move out, you need to make the ultimate decision. Which option is best for you, renting or buying?

-This means that if anything goes wrong – a boiler breaks down or the roof leaks – it’s on you to fix it.
+This means that if anything goes wrong - a broken boiler or a leaking roof - it’s down to you to fix.

-This can come with a hefty price tag.
+This can sometimes come with a hefty price tag.

-When you’re renting, it’s your landlord’s legal responsibility to make sure these problems are taken care of.
+When you’re renting, it’s your landlord’s legal responsibility to make sure these kind of problems are taken care of.

-If you’re not DIY-inclined, or don’t have the money to get a professional to make these kinds of repairs, then being a tenant might be more appealing.
+If you’re not DIY-inclined, or don’t have the money to cover the costs for these kinds of repairs, then being a tenant might be more appealing.

 However, in a rented house, you’re also at the mercy of the landlords as legal owners.
-If they decide to sell the house, then you have to move out.
+If they decide to sell the house, then you’ll probably have to move out.

 There are pros and cons to each decision, and as your situation changes your needs will shift.

 If you’ve decided that renting is a better option for you, then check out our guide to tenants’ insurance.

 If you want to become homeowner, then the next step is working out how much you can afford to borrow and how much you need to save.